thom-10/gw2-embeddings/README.md

 It adds the shortcodes `[gw2emb_amulets] [gw2emb_items] [gw2emb_skills] [gw2emb_specs] [gw2emb_traits]` to wordpress.
 You have to fill in the attributes very similar to the original.
 See [`Armory-embeds-Storybook`](https://madou.github.io/armory-embeds) for detailed information.

+# v2 Todo

+- Blocked until gw2-treasures-fork is ready to use
+- Need to learn laravel

 # Cheatsheet

 You have to add the needed options similar to the original GW2 Armory Embeddings.